MeteoSwiss/rainforest/_sources/reference/ml_cmd.rst.txt

                         be used
   -c CONFIG, --config=CONFIG
-                        Path of the config file, the default will be default_config.yml in the database module -m MODELS, --models=MODELS
+                        Path of the config file, the default will be default_config.yml in the ml module -m MODELS, --models=MODELS
                         Specify which models you want to use in the form of a json line of a dict, the keys are names you give to